-If you appoint a proxy, you can still vote in person as long as your proxy has not already done so or has not been granted a postal vote for you.
+If you appoint a proxy, you can still vote in person as long as your proxy has not already done so, or has not been granted a postal vote for you.

 Emergency proxy votes

-If it is an emergency please go to the Electoral Commission's website. for further details.
+If it is an emergency please go to the Electoral Commission's website.

-Available emergency proxy forms
+Emergency proxy forms

 - Application to vote by emergency proxy based on disability